bri3d/esp32-isotp-ble-bridge/README.md

 * GPIO 21 is attached to the "S" (Silent) pin on the CAN transceiver.
 It must be pulled LOW to allow the CAN transceiver to communicate.
 * GPIO 13 switches power to the WS2812 LED
 * GPIO 2 is the WS2812 LED control line.
+* GPIO 35 is attached to voltage sense for the VIn.
+The multipliers and formula can be found here. https://github.com/rnd-ash/Macchina-J2534/blob/master/firmware/pt_device_a0.cpp#L30
+* GPIO 32 (CS), 19 (DI), 18 (CLK), and 23 (DO) are supposedly attached to a W25N01GV 1Gbit (128MB!) flash chip in the schematic, but I think this is an option purchased separately - `A0 can also be custom ordered with additional solder down memory`

 And that's about it!